BIO3020 - Evolutionary Ecology

 On successful completion of this unit, you should able to:

-- Explain and understand the fundamental processes of evolution via natural selection with particular reference to theories of life history evolution and speciation;
+- Explain the fundamental processes of evolution via natural selection, with particular reference to theories of life history evolution and speciation;

-- Describe major types of genetic variation, and demonstrate advanced appreciation of how they may be applied to investigating evolutionary and ecological processes in wild populations;
+- Describe the genetic basis of evolution, and demonstrate how genetic data may be applied to investigating evolutionary and ecological processes in wild populations;

 |Names||Professor Damian Dowling|

 |Prescribed||Freeman, Scott; Herron, Jon C. 2014.
 Evolutionary Analysis, 5th Edition.
 Pearson Benjamin Cummings.|

 |University Handbook Entry||BIO3020 - Synopsis, Assessment & Prerequisites|

 |Schedule||BIO3020 - Lecture & Practical Schedule for 2021|